Ashjha75/MyDocs/src/content/docs/java/exception-handling/0-base.md

 ### 5. Can we have **multiple catch blocks** for a single try block?

 Yes, you can have multiple catch blocks for a single try block.
 They are evaluated in order from top to bottom, and the first matching catch block is executed.
 You must order them from most specific to most general exception types, otherwise you'll get a compilation error.
-Only one catch block executes per exception thrown.[^1]
+Only one catch block executes per exception thrown.

 ```java
 try {